adinuca/backend-coding-challenge/README.md

 Not sure if I calculated VAT correctly, I did it as 20% from the total amount, but I think it should be 120%<amount without vat>= amount

 There is a  bug with conversion from the date the user sets to the date from databases.
+No healthchecks added, there should be at least one for MySql and one for the curency provider VAT is calculated for the sum in EUROS on the front end, the conversion only happens on the backend